- Home

 What is my State Pension age?

-Your State Pension age will be different depending on when you were born, and it’s important to note that the State Pension age is under review and is gradually being pushed back so that it’s in line with rising life expectancy.
+Your State Pension retirement age will vary depending on when you were born, and it’s important to note that the State Pension age is under review and is gradually being pushed back so that it’s in line with rising life expectancy.
 It’s due to increase to 67 between 2026 and 2028 and then again to 68 between 2037 and 2039.

 Rachel Lawrence is a freelance journalist and regular contributor to Rest Less.